tomstoermerdotcom/swiftui-issue-ios-17-large-title/README.md

 This repository contains SwiftUI sample code to reproduce an issue with the large title scroll behavior on iOS 17.x.

 # What is this issue about?
-Presenting a sheet containing a form is causing an issue with the large title scroll behaviour.
+Presenting a sheet containing a ScrollView is causing an issue with the large title scroll behaviour.

 I was able to reproduce this behaviour with Simulator iOS 17.0.1, iOS 17.4 (both iPhone 15 Pro) and on my physical device with iOS 17.3.1 (iPhone 15 Pro).